twisterghost/jankbot/README.md

 [/u/twisterghost](http://reddit.com/u/twisterghost), or if you think it is a problem with the code, open an issue right here on GitHub.

+## Trello

+Jankbot has a [public Trello page](https://trello.com/b/4zEJvVmk/jankbot) where you can see what is being worked on and what is being released next.
+If you have a Trello account, you can even vote on cards to weigh in on what should be done next.

 ## For Developers

 Jankbot is an open source project far more than open to pull requests.
 If you